bparanj/crystal/programming/iac/docs/provisioner/terraform-static-ip.md

 }
 ```

 This Packer template defines a source configuration for an Amazon EBS-backed AMI, using Amazon Linux 2 as the base.
 It specifies the AWS credentials, region, and instance type, among other parameters.
-Note that you should replace `"your-access-key"` and `"your-secret-key"` with your actual AWS credentials or, preferably, use environment variables to avoid hardcoding sensitive information.
+Note that you should replace `"your-access-key"` and `"your-secret-key"` with your  AWS credentials or, preferably, use environment variables to avoid hardcoding sensitive information.

 ### Step 2: Use Terraform to Deploy an EC2 Instance and Assign a Static IP